Jackpanger/Year_4/INT305 Machine learning/machine learning.md

 + Let’s consider some simple examples to examine the properties of our model

-+ Let’s focus oil minimizing the training set error, and forget about whether our model will generalize to a test set.
++ Let’s focus on minimizing the training set error, and forget about whether our model will generalize to a test set.
   $$
   \begin{array}{l}
   \quad\textbf {NOT }\\